jnoel-dev/godot-palette-shader/README.md

 # godot-palette-shader

-This is a 3D lighting shader which takes in a gradient texture/.PNG (example below) and shades the material based on the amount of light received in the scene.
+This is a 3D lighting shader which takes in a gradient texture/.PNG and shades the material based on the amount of light received in the scene.

 https://user-images.githubusercontent.com/25359372/112930473-5a7ebd80-90e8-11eb-910b-deb4f419d77e.mp4